WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 > COMMIT

 ## Adding Sign-up

-Now that we can communicate between the server and client, let's expand our `UserController` and give it the ability to `post` a new user.
+Now that we can communicate between the server and the client, let's expand our `UserController` and give it the ability to `post` a new user.

 Let's add a sign-up form to the login page.